5AbhishekSaxena/data-persistence-retrofit-example/README.md

 # networking-retrofit-example

 This is a project to understand how to make a `GET` request to fetch data from an api.
+The project is using [Dog API](https://dog.ceo/dog-api/) to fetch 20 random images of dogs and display it in a RecyclerView.

 ## Libraries Used
 - [Flow](https://developer.android.com/kotlin/flow) - Asynchronous programming